-He attended the Production Program at USC filmschool where his student film “VOODOO” won over twenty film festivals world-wide including the Slamdance Film Festival.
-The short film is now screened for incoming USC film students, along with the short films “ELECTRONIC LABYRINTH THX 1138 4EB” by George Lucas and “THE LIFT” by Robert Zemeckis.
+He made his first feature at 17 years of age and attended the Production Program at USC Film School, where his student film VOODOO won over twenty film festivals worldwide including the Slamdance Film Festival.
+The short film is now screened for incoming USC film students, along with the short films ELECTRONIC LABYRINTH THX 1138 4EB by George Lucas and THE LIFT by Robert Zemeckis.

-After graduation, Gregg wrote & directed the film festival smash “THE OTHER SIDE” starring Jaimie Alexander (from "THOR" & NBC’s “BLINDSPOT”), which he financed himself for a total budget of $15,000.
-The movie Premiered at the Slamdance Film Festival where it was snapped up for a theatrical release.
+After graduating, Gregg wrote and directed the feature film THE OTHER SIDE, starring Jaimie Alexander (THOR; NBC’s BLINDSPOT), which he financed himself for a total budget of $15,000.
+The film premiered to great acclaim at the Slamdance Film Festival, where it was acquired for theatrical release.
 Variety called the movie “a lean, propulsively paced supernatural thriller, packed with pulse pounding excitement”.
 Gregg is currently developing the movie as a TV series at Fox Studios.

-Gregg directed & produced “DANCE OF THE DEAD” starring Lucas Till (CBS’s “MACGYVER”), which had its World Premiere at the SXSW Film Festival and was hand-picked by director Sam Raimi (“EVIL DEAD”, “SPIDERMAN”, “DRAG ME TO HELL”) for distribution through Lionsgate and Ghost House Pictures.
-It opened to overwhelming positive reviews and landed on several “top 10” list for the year.
-Ain’t It Cool News hailed “DANCE OF THE DEAD” as “a cult classic” and Bloody-Disgusting called it “one of the best horror comedies ever made that will be remembered for years to come.”
+Gregg then directed and produced the horror comedy feature DANCE OF THE DEAD, starring Lucas Till (CBS’s MACGYVER).
+After its world premiere at the SXSW Film Festival, the film was hand-picked by EVIL DEAD and SPIDERMAN director Sam Raimi for distribution through Lionsgate and Ghost House Pictures.
+Producer Rob Tapert says “This was a movie that Sam Raimi and myself watched on a Sunday afternoon, we howled and we howled till Sam’s wife and kids started banging on his office door wondering if we were alright.
+I think I’ve watched it about five times so far.”
+The movie opened to overwhelmingly positive reviews and landed on several Top Ten lists for that year, with Ain’t It Cool News hailing it as “a cult classic” and BloodyDisgusting.com naming it “one of the best horror comedies ever made that will be remembered for years to come.”

-He recently finished directing the feature film "SiREN", which was released in theaters last December by Universal Pictures Chiller Films and is an adaptation of the popular short V/H/S segment "AMATEUR NIGHT".
-Ain’t It Cool News called it a “rock solid monster movie with a strong ensemble cast” and LA Times hailed it a “clever and confident expansion of a terrific short.”
+Subsequently, Gregg wrote and directed a segment in the hit V/H/S anthology series, which was released theatrically by Magnet Releasing.
+His most recent feature film SiREN was an adaptation of the popular short V/H/S segment AMATEUR NIGHT and was released in theaters by Universal Pictures.
+Ain’t It Cool News called it “a rock solid monster movie with a strong ensemble cast,” and the LA Times declared it “a clever and confident expansion of a terrific short.”

-Upcoming projects include an original science fiction thriller that he is currently writing and a new original horror movie that he is developing with the writers of SiREN, both of which he plans to direct.
-Gregg recently sold his spec script he wrote with Joe Ballarini called “LOCKDOWN AT FRANKLIN HIGH” to Sony Pictures with Michael Bay producing.
+Upcoming projects include an original science fiction adventure film that he is currently writing and a new original horror movie that he has developed with the writers of the new HELLRAISER reboot.
+In addition, Gregg sold the spec script he wrote with Joe Ballarini called LOCKDOWN AT FRANKLIN HIGH to Sony Pictures, with Michael Bay producing.